Midwest Native Plant Society, Inc.

 Who We Support

-The Midwest Native Plant Society selects organizations that meet specific criteria for the distribution of event proceeds.
-In addition, we also offer the White Oak Scholarship Program to support young naturalists and adults in related fields.
-Since 2010, we have donated more than $135,000 to worthy causes as we continue to hold events to educate about the importance of creating biodiversity using native plants in landscapes and the restoration of native habitats.
+The Midwest Native Plant Society selects organizations whose goals align with our mission for the distribution of event proceeds.
+In addition, we also offer the White Oak Scholarship Program to support young naturalists and the Wunder Fund Scholarship Program for adults in related fields to attend our educational events.
+Since 2010, we have donated more than $140,000 to these worthy causes.
 Previous recipients of donations include:

 Images on this site courtesy of Jim McCormac, Chris Zacharias, Brook Decubellis, Kathy McDonald, Nina Harfmann, Ned Keller.